Excyto/PixLeZ/Readme.md

 ### Example: Use the API

 How to start an effect and manipulate it.
+If u use an application do the same steps but without the API calls.

 1. Select a color or color theme with `/set/color/<string:color>` or `/set/pixels`
 1. Select your effect with `/select/effect/1`